 In comparison, the Brush Creek limestone is a non-fissile rock.
 Gastropods are less common at the Parks Township locale.
-The major available fauna includes brachiopods, cephalopods, and bivalves.
+The significant available fauna includes brachiopods, cephalopods, and bivalves.
 The bivalve genus Avliculpinna? is very abundant, which could help determine the paleoecology of the area.
-Recovered gastropods have their shells strongly adhered to rock, a common problem throughout the Appalachian Basin (Hoare et al., 1997).
+Recovered gastropods have their shells firmly adhered to rock, a common problem throughout the Appalachian Basin (Hoare et al., 1997).

 In 1835, Conrad Described Turbo insectus

 In 1832, Edward Miller, an assistant railway engineer, started work on a multi-year project to build the Allegheny Portage Railroad.
 The goal was to connect the two major canals in Pennsylvania by building inclined railway planes that pulled cars up and over the Allegheny Mountains.
-The canals ran along the Juniata and Conemaugh rivers and were used for the transportation of materials and people.
+The canals ran along the Juniata and Conemaugh rivers and were used to transport materials and people.
 The Conemaugh Group, which contains the Glenshaw Formation, is named after outcrops along the Conemaugh River.

 During construction, Miller would spend his idle time examining exposed rock outcrops.
 He later authored a geological report presented to the Geological Society of Pennsylvania.
 In the report, he wrote that “great numbers of shells were loosed and fell out” during the removal of large rocks during excavation (Miller 1835).